COSMOLOGY, Geography & time

 Time on Aenya

 Instead of hours, people on Aenya measure their day in passings.
-A passing is roughly 80 minutes, the amount of time it takes for Eon to cross the face of Infinity.
-Since the larger moon is also moving, Eon can cross from left to right and back again from right to left.
-You can imagine this as a giant clock in the sky.
-But the value of a passing is not always accurate, as the orbital speed of these bodies changes depending on location, viewing angle, and time of year.
-Sometimes, people on Aenya will speak of a half-passing or a quarter-passing.
+A passing is roughly 80 minutes, the amount of time it takes for the small moon of Eon to cross the face of the Greater Moon, Infinity, the gas giant about which Aenya orbits.
+You can imagine this like a giant clock in the sky.
+But the value of a passing is not always accurate, as the orbital speed of the heavenly bodies changes depending on location, viewing angle, and time of year.
+In certain parts of Aenya, people will refer to a half-passing or a quarter-passing.

 The Day-Night/Eclipse Cycle

-Depending on where you are, and the time of year, the length of day can stretch from nil (no sunlight) to perpetuity (eternal sunlight).
+Depending on where you are and the time of year, the length of day can stretch from nil (no sunlight) to near perpetuity.
 The closer one moves into the West, toward the Dead Zones, the lower Infinity sits on the horizon (looking east), and the longer the day.
 In the desert oasis city of Shemselinihar, for instance, the sun can last for 30 passings.
 Moving eastward, toward the dark hemisphere, Infinity looms largest on the horizon (looking east), so that, if you’re living in Yefira, the sun eclipses after only 8 passings.

-A cycle is ten days, and is similar to a lunar cycle on Earth.
-It is roughly the time it takes for Infinity to cross the sky from north to south.
+A cycle is ten days and is similar to a lunar cycle on Earth.
+It is measured by observing the phases of the Greater Moon.

 High Moon / Low Moon